stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Rage Point Cost:** 3 Points
 While you are grappling a target of equal or smaller size, you can choose to throw them across the battlefield.
-As an action, make an unarmed attack roll.
+As an action, make a Rage Attack roll at -1d.
 On a hit, you throw them a distance equal to 5 times your Strength modifier in any direction that you choose.
-If the target hits something before the end of this distance, roll your rage damage die once for every 5 feet of distance remaining.
-The target takes this much damage.
-At the end of this movement, the target falls prone.
+If the target hits something before the end of this distance, they take 1dM bludgeoning damage for every 5 feet of distance remaining.
+At the end of this movement, the target falls [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).

 ## Seize the Prey

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 2 Points
-While you grappling a target, if you have a free hand, you can attempt to strangle the target in place of an unarmed attack.
-Make a rage attack roll.
-On a hit, you deal no damage, but begin strangling the target.
+You can attempt to clamp down on a target's throat, strangling them under the pressure of your rage.
+Make a rage attack roll; you must have at least one free hand.
+On a hit, you deal no damage, the target is [Grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) by you and [Suffocating](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/Suffocating/).
+Each round, you must spend an action in order to maintain the grapple.
+The target's time they can hold their breath before making CON saves against falling unconscious is reduced by your CON modifier, to a minimum of 1 round.

 A target one size larger than you requires two hands to do this.
-A target two sizes larger than you cannot be strangled in this way.
-Each round, you must spend an action in order to maintain the strangle hold.
-As long as you do so, the target is [Suffocating](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/Suffocating/).
+A target two or more sizes larger than you cannot be affected without some form of tool, such as a rope or chain.

 ## Shadow Totem, Lesser

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 4 Points
-While raging, each time that you score a critical hit, your weapon surges with draining shadows.
-Make a rage attack vs the Constitution defence of the target.
+After landing a critical hit, make a rage attack roll vs. the Constitution defence of the target.
 On a hit, the target takes 1d4 Strength damage.
 This is a negative energy effect.
+If the target reaches 0 Strength score, they immediately fall unconscious and regain 1 point every 8 hours.

 ## Shadow Totem

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Shadow Totem, Lesser<br>**Rage Point Cost:** 4 Points
 Once per rage, as an action, you can take on a shadowy form until the end of your turn.
-While in this form, you gain the incorporeal subtype.
-You have resistance to damage from corporeal sources, as long as they are magic (and no damage from non-magical weapons and objects).
-Likewise, corporeal creatures have resistance to damage dealt by any magical effects that you create.
-Your manufactured and natural weapons count as ghost touch weapons while incorporeal in this manner.
-Spells and other effects that do not deal damage function normally.
-While you are incorporeal, you can pass through a wall or other surface that is up to 5 feet thick per barbarian talent that you have.
+While in this form, you gain the following:
+- You have resistance to all damage.
+- Corporeal creatures have resistance to damage to your attacks.
+Your attacks, though, bypass non-magical armour (natural or crafted) and thus are not reduced by its DR.
+- While you are incorporeal, you can pass through a wall or other surface that is up to have your movement speed feet.
 You must exit the solid material by the end of your turn.

 ## Shadow Totem, Greater